honeycombio/refinery/refinery_config.md

 ### `ClusterHosts`

-`ClusterHosts` is a list of host and port pairs for the instances in a Redis Cluster, used for managing peer cluster membership.
+`ClusterHosts` is a list of host and port pairs for the instances in a Redis Cluster, and used for managing peer cluster membership.

 This configuration enables Refinery to connect to a Redis deployment setup in Cluster Mode.
 Each entry in the list should follow the format `host:port`.